-Students admitted into the College of Nursing Program must be able to engage in the essential skills listed in the table below, with our without reasonable accommodations, throughout the period of their enrollment.
+Students admitted into the College of Nursing Program must be able to engage in the essential skills listed in the table below, with or without reasonable accommodations, throughout the period of their enrollment.
 These skills are essential requirements for this program and reflect what typically are deemed to be essential skills to support licensing and employment in the nursing profession.
 There may be other essential duties for some clinical agencies with which the College of Nursing partners, which will be disclosed to students at the time of their consideration for placement at those agencies or upon request.

-Issue Standard Some Examples of Necessary Activities (not all inclusive) Critical Thinking Patient Client needs/Problem Solving/Critical thinking ability sufficient for clinical judgment.
-Use verbal, nonverbal cues to identify patient/client needs/problems.
-Identify cause-effect relationships in clinical situations.
-Develop nursing care plans.
-Make judgments regarding appropriate interventions based on signs and symptoms.
-Interpersonal Interpersonal abilities sufficient to interact with individuals, families and groups from a variety of social, emotional, economic, religious, cultural, and intellectual backgrounds.
+Issue Standard Some Examples of Necessary Activities (not all inclusive) Critical Patient Client needs/Problem Identify cause-effect relationships in Thinking Solving/Critical thinking ability sufficient clinical situations.
+Develop and for clinical judgment.
+Use verbal, implement nursing care plans.
+Make nonverbal cues to identify patient/client judgments regarding appropriate needs/problems. interventions based on signs and symptoms.

+Interpersonal Skills Interpersonal abilities sufficient to interact with individuals, families and groups from a variety of social, emotional, economic, religious, cultural, and intellectual backgrounds.
 Establish rapport with patients/clients and colleagues and other health care providers.
 Communication Communication proficiency at a competent level in English, both verbal and written, to include reading, writing, spelling, speaking and listening.
 Explain treatment procedures, initiate health teaching, document and interpret nursing actions and patient/client responses.
 Document clearly, correctly, and without spelling errors.
 Read and write at College levels.
 Mobility Physical abilities sufficient to provide safe and effective nursing care.
 Must be able to lift up to 60 pounds and carry objects weighing up to 20 pounds.
 Work in a standing position with frequent walking most of an eight-hour day; bend and stoop, push and pull objects such as a wheelchair, cart, gurney or equipment; lift and transfer clients from a stooped to an upright position Motor Skills Gross and fine motor abilities sufficient to provide safe and effective nursing care.
 Calibrate and use equipment; administer medications; position patients/clients.

-Issue Standard Some Examples of Necessary Activities (not all inclusive) Hearing Auditory ability sufficient to monitor and assess health needs, to communicate with individuals, families, groups, communities and health care professionals, and to provide therapeutic interventions accurately.
+Hearing Auditory ability sufficient to monitor and assess health needs, to communicate with individuals, families, groups, communities and health care professionals, and to provide therapeutic interventions accurately.
 Hear and respond to verbal communication and requests: respond to emergency signals, auscultatory sounds, percussion and auscultation, and hear cries for help.
 Visual Visual ability sufficient for observation, assessment and provision of nursing care.
 Observe and respond to patients/clients and provide therapeutic interventions accurately; closely examine images or other forms of output from diagnostic equipment or patient body fluids; visually discriminate medication and syringe labels; determine variations in skin color of client.
 Tactile Tactile ability sufficient for observation, assessment and provision of nursing care Perform palpation and other functions of physical examination or those related to therapeutic intervention, e.g., insertion of a catheter.
 Other Mental alertness sufficient to provide safe, effective nursing care.
 Observe and respond to patients/clients and provide therapeutic interventions accurately and safely.
 Able to concentrate and remain on task to completion.